iagonb/iagonb/README.md

 I'm a Bachelor's in Physics 🔭, currently finishing a master's degree in Applied Physics and an MBA in Data Science & Analytics 💻.

-I'm fascinated by complex problems and working on multidisciplinary problems 🧑‍🤝‍🧑.
+I'm fascinated by complex problems and working on multidisciplinary projects 🧑‍🤝‍🧑.

 Here you will find some of my recent studies using computational and analytical skills 😉.